fastsui/docs/introduction/how-to-buy.rst

   wallets.
 Exchanges are for trading, not for savings.

 DISCLAIMER: This list is provided for informational purposes only.
-Services listed here have not been evaluated or endorsed by Liberty Core and no guarantees are made as to the accuracy of this information.
+Services listed here have not been evaluated or endorsed by Liberty Coin and no guarantees are made as to the accuracy of this information.
 Please exercise discretion when using third-party services.

 .. _exchanges: